While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 For Runners and Athletes

-Runners and athletes will probably also benefit from the strengthening exercise above, but in your case it may be better to be assessed by a professional who can work out the muscle imbalances causing your particular problem.
+Runners and athletes will probably also benefit from the strengthening exercise above, but more advanced athletes may be better assessed by a professional who can work out the muscle imbalances causing your particular problem.

 A note of caution: From my experience, runners and athletes LOVE to “release” muscles and “trigger point” painful areas!